JooNiv/QCut/docs/Options.rst

 A run does not have to be contiguous.
 Gates on other qubits commute with it and are skipped, and a gate that overlaps the pair is moved out of the way whenever it commutes with the members that would cross it.
-That last case carries most of the benefit: a layer of an Ising or QAOA circuit puts a neighbouring ``rzz`` or ``cz`` between every pair of gates on the same qubits, and treating those as blockers leaves almost nothing adjacent enough to merge.
-Which gate is involved matters more than which qubits — a ``cx`` whose *control* lands on the pair commutes with a Z-diagonal run and is moved past, while the same gate reversed does not and ends the run.
+That last case carries most of the benefit.
+A layer of an Ising or QAOA circuit puts a neighbouring ``rzz`` or ``cz`` between every pair of gates on the same qubits, and treating those as blockers leaves almost nothing adjacent enough to merge.
+Which gate is involved matters more than which qubits.
+A ``cx`` whose *control* lands on the pair commutes with a Z-diagonal run and is moved past, while the same gate reversed does not and ends the run.